Alejandro: That's an easy one. Mister... Brother... Father Kin... Jin... Hoofer? (Beat) So I have a bad memory! What does that prove?

 When this happens, the parent will likely be in the dilemma of having to spend some time with their kid in order to actually know them.
 This can prove difficult if the child doesn't want anything to do with their parent anymore.
 If successful, the parent and child will develop a true bond and agree to spend more time together.

-In the worst case scenario though, the parent will just shrug the fact off and continue to treat their child the same way they always do while never bothering to learn anything about them.
+In the worst-case scenario though, the parent will just shrug the fact off and continue to treat their child the same way they always do while never bothering to learn anything about them.

 In some cases, the details that the parents believe actually were relevant to the child in question.
 However, the child has grown out of those bits, which requires the parents into having to get to know their child all over again just to find out their new interests.

 - Boruto: Sasuke has been away on a mission most of Sarada's life so he doesn't know much about her.
 They're both awkward around each other, which isn't made better by Sasuke's general lack of social skills.
 The Parent and Child Day filler episode revolved around their tense relationship.
-One mistake Sasuke does is trying to treat Sarada like she's seven when she's almost a teenager.
+One mistake Sasuke makes is trying to treat Sarada like she's seven when she's almost a teenager.

 - Robin: Tim's father Jack does not know his son's hobbies or interests and often just assumes Tim likes the things Jack's ideal son would like.
 For example, his father thinks Tim likes playing American Football when Tim doesn't even like watching the game and prefers baseball, basketball, and skateboarding as sports.